Ericliu001/async-expandable-list/README.md

   ```
   All done, the list will display the exact header-items structure.

 2. AsyncExpandableListView in 3 steps
 -------------------

 1. add AsyncExpandableListView to layout.xml file where you want to display the expandable list.
-(Optional, population the AsyncExpandableListView class in java has the same result)
+(Optional, population the AsyncExpandableListView class in java has the same result).
 ```xml
 <com.ericliu.asyncexpandablelist.async.AsyncExpandableListView
         android:id="@+id/asyncExpandableCollectionView"